- Education and Science»

-AGE OF HEROES - 5: CALL TO ARMS - Duty to the King in Wartime
+AGE OF HEROES - 5: A KING'S CALL - The Oath Of Duty To A Head Of State In Wartime

 With a change of leadership would come a change of loyalties.
 Eoferwic would become Jorvik, the new masters were Danes and they ruled well.
 Jorvik prospered